 In summary, the main findings are the following.
 Across their various analyses, the researchers find that, consistent with their model of revealed preferences and reduced spatial frictions, there appears to be no increase in consumption activity associated with adoption itself, but instead there are increases among consumers who incur actual usage of the ride-sharing services (i.e., those who reveal that ride sharing is useful to them).
 Post-adoption, relative to their pre-adoption consumption, those who utilize ride sharing increase both their average number of local transactions per month and their number of unique zip codes visited more than low-usage adopters and non-adopters do.
 They also find substantial heterogeneity in this relationship of usage and post-adoption changes along the dimensions of merchant category, account age, average amount spent per month, and geographic neighborhoods.
 They find that low-spending, high-usage consumers have a larger increase in consumption activity after ride sharing becomes available, while high-spending, high-usage consumers have a smaller-to-no increase in consumption activity.
 This suggests subsidizing some demographic groups may have larger effects on local economic activity.
 Overall, their paper contributes one of the first empirical analyses of local consumption behavior at the individual level in response to a spatial frictions shock.
 In this case, it is the availability of peer-to-peer ride sharing services.
 However, this analysis is relevant for other recent and future mobility shocks from e-scooters to autonomous vehicles.

 View full text Return to conference summary

+(put in links to full text and conference summary)